 To wrap up my Lana Turner Fashion Tribute, here are a few pics of Lana sporting my favorite looks of hers through the years, both in her films and in real life:

-I truly could write about this woman exclusively every week and never tire of my subject matter!
-Lana Turner will always be a very special star in my book, and I hope I have an excuse to write about her again very soon!
+I truly could write about this woman exclusively every week.
+Lana Turner will always be a very special star in my book.

-Take a few guess as to who he could be, then be sure to read my post next week to find out!
+Take a few guess as to who he could be, then be sure to read my article next week to find out.